 Ingestion: Ingestion is an unlikely route of exposure.
 If dust is swallowed, it may irritate the mouth and throat.

-Skin contact: May dry the skin.
+Skin contact: This product may dry skin.

 Eye contact: Particulates may cause abrasive injury.

 Chronic effects: Prolonged inhalation of respirable crystalline silica may cause lung disease, silicosis, lung cancer and other effects as indicated below.